Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Experiments

 \subsection{Training with Non-Differentiable Objectives}

 Our proposed \nameo employs gradient estimation to update parameters, allowing for the use of non-differentiable objectives for training.
-Following the setting of MeZO \cite{mezo}, we conducted extensive experiments using F1 as objectives.
-The results presented in Table \ref{tab:F1} indicate that our method outperforms MeZO by 6.36\% on F1 on average.
-It's worth noting that on TREC the improvement is even more significant (over 20\%) and the original inability to converge using MeZO is solved.
+Following the setting of MeZO~\citep{mezo}, we conduct extensive experiments using F1 as optimization objective.
+The results presented in Table~\ref{tab_F1} indicate that our method outperforms MeZO by \textbf{6.54\%} absolute on F1 on average.